cookiecutter/cookiecutter-django/README.rst

 * Only maintained 3rd party libraries are used.
 * PostgreSQL everywhere
-* Environment variables for configuration (This won't work with Apache/mod_wsgi)
+* Environment variables for configuration (This won't work with Apache/mod_wsgi).

 Caution: Bleeding Edge Requirements
 ------------------------------------

-The cookiecutter-django project is bleeding edge in that it uses unreleased versions of several packages like Django, South, django-crispy-forms, django-avatar, and more.
+The cookiecutter-django project is bleeding edge in that it uses the Django 1.6c1 release candidate.

 Consider yourself warned.